reviewboard/reviewboard/docs/manual/extending/extensions/js-hooks/review-dialog-hook.rst

 ================

-:js:class:`RB.ReviewDialogHook` is used to add additional fields or information to the top of the review dialog (around the :guilabel:`Ship It!` area).
-The hook is instantiated with a ``viewType`` option that expects a custom Backbone.js_ view class, which is your custom view for modifying the comment dialog.
+:js:class:`RB.ReviewDialogHook` is used to add additional fields or information to the top of the Review Dialog (around the :guilabel:`Ship It!` area).
+The hook is instantiated with a ``viewType`` option that expects a custom Backbone.js_ view class, which is your custom view for modifying the Review Dialog.

 The view should inherit from :backbonejs:`View` (or a subclass of this), and its model will be set to the :js:class:`RB.Review` model being modified.
-The view's element will be added in-between the :guilabel:`Ship It!` checkbox and the review body field.
+The view's element will be added in-between the :guilabel:`Ship It!` checkbox and the Review body field.

-The view should not modify other fields for the comment.
+It will also be bound to the same element as the Review Dialog, allowing you to perform queries and modifications to ``this.$el``.

 Example